rauhs/klang/README.md

 klang) where you display your client and server-side logging data in realtime.

+* TODO: Add recipe to receive logs over websocket and push them in with `raw-log!`

 ### Timbre
 For instance writing a custom appender in timbre (TODO) could push the log messages to a browser window and then displaying them with Klang.
 The times of your log message wouldn't be touched since you can supply a date/time with `raw-log!`.

+* TODO: Code a timbre forwarder that also sends the log messages to a websocket for displaying with klang.

 # Customizing